turingschool/curriculum/source/projects/rush_hour.md

 * OS breakdown across all requests
 * Screen Resolutions across all requests (resolutionWidth x resolutionHeight)

-Keep in mind the difference between instance methods and class methods in ActiveRecord.
-A class method will be looking at all of the records in your database, and an instance method is already referring to a particular instance/row of data.
-If we know a particular instance we can easily use ActiveRecord to find any of the related objects.

 When an identifier does not exist return a page that displays the following:

 * Message that the identifier does not exist